LoginRadius/docs/content/blog/get-started-react/index.md

 ## Retrieve User Data using Access Token

 Once the authentication is done using Auth Page, the user will be redirected to the supplied `return_url`.
-From your React application, you can capture this access token and use this token to fetch the user profile.
+From your React application, we will implement a route to capture the access token.

 For example: To get the user profile, add the `"/login"` route to the `App` component: